gdsc-nits-org/website/README.md

-# Website
+# GDSC NITS Website
-The Official GDSC NIT Silchar Website
+The Official Website of GDSC NIT Silchar
+Together We - Learn, Build, Solve, Transcend

 ### 🔨 Tools Used For UI/UX Designing: